Computer verification of Wiles' proof of Fermat's Last Theorem

 The rest of this page was written in the fall of 2005, and only marginally modified later, but there is reason to report on a recent development here.

-In 2013, George Gonthier with a team of collaborators completed "A Machine-Checked Proof of the Odd Order Theorem", see also Engineering Mathematics: The Odd Order Theorem Proof (POPL'13).
+In 2013, George Gonthier with a team of collaborators completed "A Machine-Checked Proof of the Odd Order Theorem", see also Engineering Mathematics: The Odd Order Theorem Proof (POPL'13 and ITP '13).
 As to the history of this result, in 1911, Burnside conjectured that simple groups of odd order do not exist.
 Indeed, after 50 years, in 1963, Feit and Thompson proved that every group with an odd number of elements is solvable.
 This is the so-called Odd Order Theorem.
 Its proof was extraordinary long and complicated (it took 255 pages).
 The theorem is very important because it is the basis of the classification of the finite simple groups that was completed in 1983.

 Fifty years after the proof, between 2008 and 2013, Gonthier and his team constructed a machine-checked proof of the theorem for the prover Coq.
 The theorem is not directly related to Fermat's Last Theorem.
-Yet, the authors of the proof estimate that 80 percent of their work consists of general mathematical libraries.
+Yet, the authors of the proof estimate that 80 percent of their work was the construction of general mathematical libraries.
 It is likely that these libraries are very usefule for Fermat's Last Theorem.
 I think Wiles' proof is logically more complicated than the proof of the Odd Order Theorem, but, if a team of this intelligence, focus, and labour power, would be devoted to checking Wiles' proof, it might be able to do it in ten years.
 I expect this team to focus first, however, on the classification of the simple finite groups.
 Shall we see machine-checking of Wiles' proof around the year 2030?

 Back to the top of the page.